JaVanGri/OutCyte-2.0-Web/README.md

    ```

 3. **Prepare your FASTA file**:
-   - Ensure your FASTA file is formatted correctly with sequences you wish to analyze.
+   - Ensure your FASTA file is formatted correctly with the sequences you wish to analyze.

 4. **Run the application**:
    - You can simply start the server by running: